101 – Responding to an Offer of Admission

 - Communicate offers of admission, including terms of any conditional offers and appropriate response instructions, directly to you.

 Accepting an Offer of Admission

 Accepting an offer of admission from 1 university will not affect the evaluation of your application by your other university choices.
 However, you may have only 1 offer acceptance on file at a time.
-You must first cancel the previously accepted offer before you can accept another offer.
+You must first cancel your previously accepted offer before you can accept another offer.

 Contact the university’s admission office if:

 Deferring Your Entry

 Some universities permit you to defer your entry for 1 semester or 1 year.
 Consult with the university’s admission office or undergraduate calendar.